Pest Control Services for Offices

 Pest control efforts are often being placed toward the bottom of the to-do list, done on a shoestring budget, or even forgotten altogether.
-However, given the considerable consequences of an infestation, facility managers and supervisors must be prepared to take action at the first sign of a pest problem.
+However, given the considerable consequences of an infestation, facility managers and supervisors must be prepared to act at the first sign of a pest problem.

 To mitigate these threats in an effective and timely manner, facility managers and supervisors should work with a licensed pest management company to develop a comprehensive pest management program consisting of preventive treatments, monitoring, regular inspections, and a set of procedures should the facility face an infestation.

 When developing a pest management program, the office hours of occupants need to be taken into consideration.
-Even when offices are closed, there may be sensitive areas or areas with limited or no access, which can impact the type and success of pest services provided.
-It is important that these areas are identified and assessed to determine what risk exists if they are not serviced.
+Even when offices are closed, there may be sensitive areas or areas with limited or no access, impacting the type and success of pest services provided.
+These areas must be identified and assessed to determine what risk exists if they are not serviced.

-While spotting a cockroach under the bathroom sink in a retail store or rodent droppings in the corner of an office may seem like minuscule issues, a full blown infestation can develop in the blink of an eye.
-By not having a proper pest management plan in place to address problems such as these, facility managers and supervisors put their organisations and occupants at risk.
+While spotting a cockroach under the bathroom sink in a retail store or rodent droppings in the corner of an office may seem like minuscule issues, a full-blown infestation can develop in the blink of an eye.
+By not having a proper pest management plan to address problems such as these, facility managers and supervisors put their organisations and occupants at risk.